-After learning to create images digitally, it is common for the web design student to begin focusing on how the World Wide Web works.
+After learning to create images digitally, it is common for the web design student to begin courses focusing on how the World Wide Web works.
 This means entry-level classes in hypertext markup language, which is the language that browsers use in order to display web pages.
 Learning a markup language is not nearly as complicated as learning a programming language that is the focus of this study.
+Programming languages require logic and an understanding of how to use technology to solve problems.
+Markup languages are less challenging because the web designer receives an immediate visual response to their code.
+If a web designer writes code to make text bold, their feedback is immediate, allowing them to progress.

-However, prent own challenges including the fact that not all browsers honor the same version of markup language.
+However, markup languages present their own challenges including the fact that not all browsers honor the same version of markup language.
 In addition, different browsers display markup language differently forcing the artist learner to understand that different versions may need to be coded for different users.
 The artist then has to face the realization that his or her art may need to have several versions.
 In traditional art this would not occur, as a painter would not need to create separate versions of an art piece.
-This means increased workload, an increased knowledge set and more than likely increased anxiety The effects of anxiety factor prominently in career and vocational choices among college students (Scarpello, 2005).
+This means increased workload, an increased required knowledge set and more than likely increased anxiety (Longo, L., Rusconi, F., Noce, L., & Barrett, S., 2012).

+The effects of anxiety factors prominently in career and vocational choices among college students (Scarpello, 2005).
 Students frequently avert careers in the sciences or in technology due to a math requirement they perceive as an impenetrable obstacle, thereby abandoning professional goals.
 The same career altering avoidance of challenging courses has been documented with computer programming and careers requiring it (Connelly, Murphy and Moore, 2009).
-Low retention rates among digital artists attempting to learn web programming as a prerequisite to a web design career is a modern example of career altering anxiety
+Low retention rates among digital artists attempting to learn web programming as a prerequisite to a web design career is a modern example of career altering anxiety.

-If the students have anxiety toward technology or any discipline they find challenging, the consequences can be detrimental even after .
+If the students have anxiety toward technology or any discipline they find challenging, the consequences can be detrimental even after graduation.
 Anxiety toward learning a challenging discipline has negative effects on both working memory and performance (Ashcraft & Kirk, 2001).
 The study’s conclusion read “individual difference variables like math anxiety deserve greater empirical attention, especially on assessments of working memory capacity and functioning (2001)”.

 The concept of using groups to overcome anxiety and build confidence with challenging subject matter is an approach developed by Treisman (1983), who noticed in the that African-American students at the University of California, Berkeley were consistently scoring below Chinese and White students in entry level calculus classes.
 Treisman’s initial hypothesis was that their poor performance was due to the usual culprits of poor preparatory schooling, lack of parental support low income and low motivation (Treisman, 1992).
-Triesman found contrary evidence in his studies as many of the African-American students in his sample set were very motivated supportive families with money but lacked confidence.
+Triesman found contrary evidence in his studies as many of the African-American students in his sample set were very motivated with supportive families with money but lacked confidence.
 The largest difference between the three race groups was that African-Americans were more likely to study alone, while the Whites and the Chinese would form supportive study groups after doing their homework.